cucumber-ltd/brand/README.md

 permitted and correct use of the Cucumber brand assets, whether you are a marketer branding your commercial product or a community ambassador.

-For any questions, please email hello@cucumber.pro.
+For any questions, please email marketing@cucumber.io.

 ## Copyright & License

 All Cucumber logos are © Cucumber Limited and distributed under the [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/) license.
+This means you are free to use the graphic material in this repository for non-commercial purposes as long as you credit Cucumber Ltd.

-If you wish to use the logos for commercial purposes, please write to marketing@cucumber.io to get a commercial license.
+If you wish to use the graphic material for commercial purposes, please write to marketing@cucumber.io to obtain a commercial license.

 The brand guidelines are in [Cucumber_Brand_V1.0.pdf](https://github.com/cucumber-ltd/brand/blob/master/Cucumber_Brand_V1.0.pdf).
+Here you will find guidelines of correct use of logos, colours and fonts.